fjarri/poetic_edda/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 * Added Volundarkvitha chapter;
-* Fixed some non-substituted 'U+macron' symbols in Svipdagsmol
+* Fixed some non-substituted 'U+macron' symbols in Svipdagsmol;
+* Fixed disappeared running headings (the bug was introduced in Rigsthula)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Helgakvitha Hjorvarthssonar (planned)